Health Systems Management (HSMC)

 HSMC 411.
 Identifying Design Opportunities.
 3 Units.

 Designing is giving form to an idea for a more desirable product, service, process or organization, and refining the idea into something that can be delivered reliably and efficiently.
 Good design integrates these evolving ideas with the day-to-day realities of a firms' operations, systems, marketing, economics, finance and human resources.
 Designing is thus a unique managerial activity that brings together changing technologies, capabilities, relationships, activities and materials to shape an organization's plans and strategies.
 It combines analysis and synthesis to create opportunities for improvement and means of attaining them.
 Viewed this way, designing is a core competence of a successful entrepreneur or innovative leader.
 Design analysis is the systematic review of the four orders of design found in every firm--namely, the firm's communications, products, interactions and environments--and the creation of opportunities to increase firm value by improving each.
 Students will identify ill-defined, ill-structured problems within organizations.
 Such problems are ones for which there are no definitive formulations and for which the formulation chosen affects the solutions available.
 For such problems, there is no explicit way of knowing when you have reached a solution, and solutions cannot necessarily be considered correct or incorrect.
 But finding innovative solutions to such problems can provide unique opportunities to create exceptional value.
 A major outcome of the semester's inquiry is a presentation of the design problem and proposed design solution.
-Prereq: MSM Healthcare students.
+Prereq: Master of Healthcare Management students only.

 HSMC 412.
 Lean Services Operations.
 3 Units.

 The course will be delivered over four modules: 1) Service Process Blueprints, 2) Managing Capacity in Service Systems, 3) Mapping the Value Stream (current and future state), and 4) Inventory Management in Service Systems.
 The topics considered are viewed in the context of healthcare management, financial services, insurance firms, call centers, back-office operations, and other applications.
 Through these topics, the participants will be trained in tools that help them understand customers' expectations and needs and to identify service system characteristics that can meet these needs.
 We will learn how to identify errors in service and troubleshoot these problems by identifying the root causes of errors.
 Subsequently, we will discuss how one can modify the product or service design so as to prevent defects from occurring.
 Finally, we will establish performance metrics that help evaluate the effectiveness of the Lean system in place.
 These efforts will result to improved quality.
 This course is not oriented toward specialists in service management.
 Its goal is to introduce you to the environments and help you appreciate the problems that operations managers are confronted with.
 Then, we will typically discuss some system specifics and emphasize the principles and issues that play key role in their management.
 Offered as HSMC 412 and OPMT 412.
-Prereq: MSM Healthcare Students Only.
+Prereq: Master of Healthcare Management students only.

 HSMC 420.
 Health Finance.
 3 Units.